ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

 Intercell Seeding
 +++++++++++++++++
+:ref:`intercell seeding <seeding>`

-Otter Assign maintains support for :ref:`intercell seeding <seeding>` by allowing seeds to be set in solution cells.
-To add a seed, write a line that ends with ``# SEED``; when Otter runs, this line will be removed from the student version of the notebook.
+The second flavor of intercell seeding involves writing a line that ends with ``# SEED``; when Otter Assign runs, this line will be removed from the student version of the notebook.
 This allows instructors to write code with deterministic output, with which hidden tests can be generated.

+For example, the first line of the cell below would be removed in the student version of the notebook.

 .. code-block:: python